 .
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Log.io.
 Thanks for using this tutorial for installing Log.io monitor server logs on CentOS 7 system.
-For additional help or useful information, we recommend you to check the official Log.io website.
+For additional help or useful information, we recommend you check the official Log.io website.